 Target Setting & Monitoring

-We collect and use data on student performance regularly: internal and external assessments, marks and test scores are all used to make sure we set stretching all of our students.
+We collect and use data on student performance regularly: internal and external assessments are used to ensure we closely monitor student progress and set challenging targets for all of our students.

 Progress monitoring reports are sent home on a regular basis to parents/carers.
-There is at least one subject teacher parents’ evening each year, giving parents/careers the opportunity to discuss progress.
+There is at least one subject teacher parents’ evening each year, giving parents/carers the opportunity to discuss progress.

 Students with Additional Needs

 All students have the same curriculum entitlement, regardless of ability or need.
 We will ensure that students with special educational needs / EHCPs will receive the appropriate support.

 Students are screened by using standardised test scores when they start at the Academy.
 We also look at reports from present or previous staff.